SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/tutorials/Using_visio_to_control_dashboard_feed_components.md

 ## Step 1: Create a new Virtual Connector element and add numerical data to the 'Numerical Master Table' on the element's 'Table' data page

 1. Open DataMiner Cube.
 1. Create a new element using the *Skyline Generic Virtual Connector* protocol.
-The minimum required version 1.0.0.3 can be [deployed from the DataMiner Catalog](https://catalog.dataminer.services/details/connector/7021).
+The minimum required version (1.0.0.3) can be [deployed from the DataMiner Catalog](https://catalog.dataminer.services/details/connector/7021).

+   1. Open the Surveyor.
+   1. Right-click a view (e.g. Root View), and select *New > Element*.
+   1. Enter an element name, select the DMA, the protocol (i.e. *Skyline Generic Virtual Connector*) and the protocol version (e.g. 1.0.0.3), and click *Create*.

-1. Once you have created the element, go to the *Table* data page of the element to find the *Numeric Master Table*.
+1. Now that you have created the element, go to the *DATA > Table* page of the element, which contains the *Numeric Master Table*.
-1. Right-click below the table's column headers to add a new row to the table.
+1. Right-click below the table's column headers, and click *Add...* to add a new row to the table.

    ![](~/user-guide/images/VisioURLFeed_AddRowNumericTable.png)